“Those who tell the stories rule the world.”

 3. Real stories

 Each and every customer or client of yours has a story.
-If you have a strong relationship with your customers and know their stories, you can use their stories to meaningfully connect with your prospects.
+If you have a strong relationship with your customers and know their stories, you can use their stories to connect with your prospects meaningfully.
 This has proven to be a great marketing tactic for many companies, as people love listening to or watching stories that they can relate to.

 Finally, don’t forget to make your stories accessible, and post them where people can easily find them and share them.
 A good story goes a long way!